-Stellaria media is a low growing, sprawling annual.
-You will find it growing in clumps alongside grassy areas, hedgerows and amongst other weeds.
+Chickweed is available most of the year but I love to gather it in early Spring.
+It is a tiny sprawling plant with white star-like flowers that can be easily overlooked.
+Chickweed is a low growing, sprawling annual.
+You will find it growing in clumps alongside grassy areas, hedgerows and amongst other weeds in damp soil.
 It measures about 3 to 12 inches (7-30 cm) tall.
-It has tiny oval shaped leaves with a pointed tip.
+It has tiny oval shaped opposite leaves with a pointed tip.
 Both the leaves and stems have tiny soft hairs.
-The star-shaped white flowers have 5 petals, hence the Latin name Stellaria, which means star.
+The star-shaped white flowers have 5 petals that are deeply indented giving the appearance of having 10 petals, hence the Latin name Stellaria, which means star.

 I also use it to make salves for eczema and any itchy skin conditions.
 You can add a couple of handfuls to a bath to soothe itchiness.
 Chickweed is a diuretic so an infusion is good if you are suffering with water retention.
 It is also soothing for sore throats and makes a great spring tonic however you take it.
 It is cleansing for the blood and lymphatic system.